 Deer habitat selection and movement patterns

 With both our pooled dataset and separate day/night datasets, the models that best explained the data incorporated anthropogenic and habitat factors.
-Our model for the pooled dataset indicated a change in habitat use with increasing human activity, as indicated by a significant interaction between rolling average of human activity and forest habitat in reference to shrub habitat.
-The shrub habitat, increasingly avoided by deer with human activity, is indicative of areas where forest management has been implemented for fuel reduction and habitat management (Miller et al. 2019).
-This involves mastication of pinyon and juniper trees in areas flat enough for heavy machinery, resulting in thinned, open savannah-like habitat.
-A loss of foraging opportunities could result from this shift in habitat preference, with the shrub habitat providing a greater abundance and diversity of browse for mule deer (Bombaci et al. 2016, Miller et al. 2019).
+Our model for the pooled dataset indicated a change in habitat use with increasing human activity, where an increase in human activity led to greater forest habitat selection in comparison to shrub habitat.
+This shrub habitatis indicative of areas where forest management has been implemented for fuel reduction and habitat management (Miller et al. 2019).
+Which involves mastication of pinyon and juniper trees in areas flat enough for heavy machinery, resulting in thinned, open savannah-like habitat.
+A loss of foraging opportunities could result from this shift in habitat preference, with similar shrub habitat shown to provide a greater abundance and diversity of browse for mule deer (Bombaci et al. 2016, Miller et al. 2019).
 Habitat management of winter range for mule deer may be rendered less effective with increasing human recreation as potentially important cover habitat is removed and productive foraging habitat is perceived to be riskier.
-Thoughtful consideration of the goals of pinyon-juniper management may be needed to balance the needs of wildlife management along with other benefits of this practice (Miller et al. 2019).
+Thoughtful consideration of the goals of pinyon-juniper management may be needed if recreation is present, to balance the needs of wildlife management along with other benefits of this practice (Miller et al. 2019).
 However, compromise may exist in the patch size and arrangement of treatments.
 Short et al. 1977 examined deer use across different thinning treatments finding that small patch cuttings (≤0.5km) were used more often by deer and that the arrangement of treatment patches near undisturbed woodland was important for use.
-Further examination of this question could help resolve equivocal results on the utility of pinyon-juniper habitat management to mule deer population health.
+Further examination of this question could help resolve equivocal results on the utility of pinyon-juniper habitat management to mule deer populations.

 This change in habitat preference as a result of human presence has also been observed in other wildlife species (Cristescu et al. 2013, Smith et al. 2019).
-Competing mesocarnivore species in high use open spaces, showed greater habitat overlap between a generalist carnivore – coyote – and more specialized carnivores, gray fox and bobcat, than low use open spaces (Smith et al. 2018).
-Grizzly bears showed changes in selection for resting sites depending on level of human activity (Cristescu et al. 2013).
-This pattern suggests niche compression due to human activity (Gilbert et al. 2022) could be at play on our study area, if deer are facing competition from other herbivores, such as elk, simultaneously altering habitat selection in response to human presence.
+Competing mesocarnivore species in high recreation areas, showed greater habitat overlap between a generalist carnivore – coyote – and more specialized carnivores, gray fox and bobcat, than low recreation areas (Smith et al. 2018).
+Grizzly bears also showed changes in selection for resting sites depending on access of human recreation on the landscape (Cristescu et al. 2013).
+Altering activity patterns and space use to avoid humans could indicate thatniche compression (Gilbert et al. 2022) whereby human activity increases species co-occurrence could be at play on our study area.
+If deer are facing competition from other herbivores, such as elk, simultaneously altering habitat selection in response to human presence or deer predators are more furtive in their habitat selection to avoid humans.
 Further research of competition with other ungulate/herbivore species from niche compression could reveal an indirect pathway impacting mule deer, or competing ungulate species, initiated by increased human presence.
 Greater intraspecies competition could also result from increased human presence as well if individual deer are seeking a similar solution to human presence.